EUR/USD technical analysis: Will the EUR/USD price continue retreating?

 EUR/USD chart analysis

-The technical analysis of the EURUSD price chart on 1-hour timeframe shows EURUSD: H1 has breached below the 200-period moving average MA(200) which is leveling off.
-We believe the bearish momentum will continue after the price breaches below the lower bound of the Donchian channel at 1.1253.
+The technical analysis of the EURUSD price chart on 1-hour timeframe shows EURUSD: H1 is retreating after hitting a weekly high yesterday.
+The 200-period moving average MA(200) has leveled off.
+We believe the bearish momentum will continue after the price breaches below the lower bound of the Donchian channel at 1.1310.
 A level below this can be used as an entry point for placing a pending order to sell.
-The stop loss can be placed above 1.1296.
-After placing the order, the stop loss is to be moved to the next fractal high, following Parabolic signals.
+The stop loss can be placed above 1.1336.
+After placing the order, the stop loss is to be moved to the next fractal high indicator, following Parabolic signals.
 Thus, we are changing the expected profit/loss ratio to the breakeven point.
 If the price meets the stop loss level without reaching the order, we recommend cancelling the order: the market has undergone internal changes which were not taken into account.

 Fundamental analysis of forex – EUR/USD

-German ZEW economic sentiment declined in December.
+Germany’s trade surplus declined in October.
 Will the EURUSD price continue retreating?

-German ZEW economic sentiment declined in December.
-The ZEW survey results showed German ZEW economic sentiment index declined to 29.9 for December from 31.7 for November.
+Germany’s trade surplus declined in October.
+The federal statistics department Destatis reported German trade surplus declined to 12.55 billion euro in October from 13.2 billion in September when a decline to 12.9 billion was forecast.
 This is bearish for EURUSD.

 Want to get more free analytics?
 Open Demo Account now to get daily news and analytical materials.